Nazism

-The Nazi Party won the greatest share of the vote in both Reichstag elections of 1932, making it the legislature's largest party, albeit short of a majority.
+The Nazi Party became the largest party in the German parliament in the elections of 1932, but it did not have a majority.
 Because other parties were unable or unwilling to form a coalition government, Hitler was appointed Chancellor in January 1933 by President Paul von Hindenburg, with the support of conservative nationalists who believed they could control Hitler.
-With the use of emergency presidential decrees and a change in the Weimar Constitution that allowed the Cabinet to rule by direct decree, the Nazis established a one-party state and began the Gleichschaltung (Nazification).
-The Sturmabteilung (SA) and the Schutzstaffel (SS) functioned as the party's paramilitary organisations.
-Hitler purged the party's more radical factions in the 1934 Night of the Long Knives.
-When Hindenburg died in August 1934, Hitler became head of both state and government, as Führer und Reichskanzler.
-He was now the dictator of Nazi Germany, under which Jews, political opponents and other "undesirable" elements were marginalised, imprisoned or murdered.
+Using the Reichstag Fire Decree and the Enabling Act, the Nazis established a one-party state and began the Gleichschaltung (Nazification).
+Under Nazi Germany, Jews, Romani, political opponents and other "undesirable" people were marginalised, imprisoned or murdered.
 During World War II, millions – including two-thirds of Europe's Jewish population – were exterminated in a genocide known as the Holocaust.
-After Germany's defeat and the discovery of the full extent of the Holocaust, Nazi ideology became universally disgraced.
-It is widely regarded as evil, with only a few fringe racist groups, usually called neo-Nazis, describing themselves as followers of National Socialism.
-Use of Nazi symbols is illegal in many European countries, including Germany and Austria.
+After Germany's defeat and the public disclosure of the full extent of the Holocaust, Nazism became widely regarded as evil.
+Only a few fringe racist groups, usually called neo-Nazis, describe themselves as its followers.
+Use of Nazi symbols is illegal in many European countries.